MridulHu/Employee_portal/README.md

 2. Connect the repository to [Vercel](https://vercel.com/).
 3. Set up automatic deployments.

-## 📸 Screenshots
-(You can add screenshots here to showcase the app UI)

 ## 🤝 Contributing
 Contributions are welcome!
 Feel free to fork the repository and submit pull requests.